synthetic-datasets/synthetic-datasets/README.md

     from synthetic_datasets import NoiseCircle

     nc = NoiseCircle(batch_size=32, dim=64)
-    for batch in nc:
+    for samples, labels in nc:

-        // batch is a (32, 64, 64) numpy array of noise circle images
+        // samples  is a (32, 64, 64) numpy array of noise circle images
+        // labels   is a (32, 3) numpy array, of three components for each sample:
+        //          the X, Y, and RADIUS (in pixels) of the circle in the image.
 ```

 ## Licence
 MIT